delladelladella/freshstart/README.md

 # A Fresh Start

 A Fresh Start is a web application that suggests to college students possible places to move too after graduation based upon their major and whether or not they reside in the US.
-Salariesof jobs related to the college students major are also provided with the locations.
+Salaries of jobs related to the college student's major are also provided with the locations.

 Who is A Fresh Start for?
-Recent college graduates looking to move to a different city.
+Recent college graduates.

 How is A Fresh Start installed?
 No installation is required, A Fresh Start is a web application.